beachbolt/zettelkasten/05_Life/Journal/README.md

+# Journal
-# Journal\nDaily or weekly logs and reflections.
+Daily or weekly logs and reflections.